What Size Generator Do I Need? Real Wattage Math

 Is it bad to buy a generator that is too big?

 Past the point where your real surge fits with headroom, bigger just costs more to buy, install, and fuel.
 A generator running far below its capacity wastes gas, and running an engine that light for long stretches is not good for it.
-Size for your true simultaneous load, plus the largest surge, plus about 20 to 25 percent.
+Generac's own sizing guide recommends a unit rated about 20 percent above your maximum calculated load, so it runs near 80 percent of capacity, and says to add 10 to 20 percent to a residential load calculation.
+Size for your true simultaneous load, plus the largest surge, plus that margin.
 Not the sum of every nameplate in the house.

 How do I add up the watts I need?